rnbochsr/NahamConCTF2021/README.md

 This is a QWERTY cipher.
 I just need to find the right movement and offset.
 `ygqa` should equal `flag`, but I can't find an encoding that matches that.

+As luck would have it, my trusty cipher website simply had trouble with this QWERTY cipher.
+I'm not certain why, but it did.
+I was right that, based on the flag format, `ygqa` was `flag`.
+After the competition I tried a different website and solved for the flag without issue.
+`flag{6f980c0101c8aa361977cac06508a3de}`

+### Eight Circle
+Author: @JohnHammond#6971
+Abandon all hope, ye who enter here...
+Download the file below.
+Attachments: `eight_circle`

+This is a `Dante Cipher`.
+Need to find the proper encoding.
+Update - I saw the challenge title, read the quote, and assumed that the cipher had to do with Dante's Inferno.
+I focused my OSINT search around those parameters.
+That yielded a match to the `Dante Cipher`.
+Perfect.
+Or so I thought.
+I couldn't find the proper encoding to decipher the ciphertext.

+As it turns out, the parameters of my search were too specific, so I missed the correct cipher.
+Searching more broadly for a cipher relating just to `eighth circle cipher` would have proven successful.
+While the cipher was related to Dante's Inferno, I learned after the competition that an esoteric programming language was named after the Eighth's Circle of hell in Inferno, Malbolge.
+Using a translator for it yields the flag.
+`flag{bf201f669b8c4adf8b91f09165ec8c5c}`

 ### Chicken Wings